okonomichiyaki/supercat/010-F01-steward.md

 ✦ Is the Imperial Council in session?

 - Yes: *(try to control the council)*
-	- Can bot Secure the Imperial Council?
-	- Can bot Influence the Imperial Council? (check "Influence Doctrine")
+	- Can bot Secure or Influence the Imperial Council? (check "Influence Doctrine")

 - No: *(try to petition the council to re-claim First Regent)*
 	- Is bot no longer the First Regent?